daniel-widrick/SubmissionStatementBot/README.md

-# Submission Statement Bot
+# Submission Statement & Flair only on certain days Bot
-This is a Reddit bot for requiring submission statements on link posts.
-If an OP does not include a statement (comment on their own post) within a certain timeframe, the post is removed.
+This is a Reddit bot that checks submissions for two things:

+* If an OP does not include a statement (comment on their own post) within a certain timeframe, the post is removed.

-Credit goes to [epicmindwarp](https://github.com/epicmindwarp) for writing this bot.
-I decided to document the process for getting it up and running on Heroku for free so it can potentially be more available to various moderators.
-You can currently see this bot running over at [r/collapse](https://reddit.com/r/collapse) as [CollapseBot](https://reddit.com/user/collapsebot).
+* If a post with the specified flair is posted on the wrong day, it will be removed with the given message.

+Credit goes to [epicmindwarp](https://github.com/epicmindwarp) for writing the initial version of this bot.
+Also credit to [rezl](https://github.com/rezl) for extending it and writing this README.

 # Requirements
 - Python 3.7+